nytimes/three-loader-3dtiles/README.md

 Refer to the `browserslist` field in [package.json](./package.json) for target browsers.

 ### 1. ES Module
-Download [dist/three-loader-3dtiles.esm.min.js](dist/three-loader-3dtiles.esm.min.js) and use an `importmap` to import the dependencies.
+Use an `importmap` to import the dependencies from the npm.
 See [here](examples/installation/es-module) for a full example.

 #### **`index.html`**
   ```html